reaktoro/reaktoro/docs/sphinx/thermodynamic-databases.rst

     The thermodynamic databases ``supcrt98.xml`` and ``supcrt07.xml``, in XML format, were derived, respectively, from the original SUPCRT92 database files |slop98| and |slop07|.
 In the process, **all organic aqueous species were removed**!
-If you need them in your modeling problem, you should then use instead ``supcrt98-organics.xml`` and ``supcrt07-organics.xml``.
+If you need them in your modelling problem, you should then use instead ``supcrt98-organics.xml`` and ``supcrt07-organics.xml``.

 .. tip::